ncruces/zenity/README.md

 ## Zenity wrappers

-Zenity wrappers for languages other than Go can benefit from the `zenity` command.
+Zenity wrappers for languages other than Go can benefit from our `zenity` command.
 On Unix (Linux, FreeBSD, etc) they can use the original tool, and on Windows/macOS they may use the command from this repo for portability.

 Examples:
 - NodeJS [`dialog-gui`](https://github.com/SnurfDev/dialog-gui) by [@SnurfDev](https://github.com/SnurfDev/dialog-gui)